DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/45_vitality_engine_mythic_interlude.md

-# Interlude: The Vitality Engine — A Cultural OS for Winning the Cosmic Game
+# Interlude: The Vitality Machine — A Cultural OS for Winning the Cosmic Game

 ### The Diagnosis: Life Force Under Siege

-Widespread depression, loneliness, and collapsing fertility rates are not isolated social problems; they are the vital signs of a species trapped within the Social Game—a control system that extracts life force through the Engine Protocol.
+Widespread depression, loneliness, and collapsing fertility rates are not isolated social problems; they are the vital signs of a species trapped within the Social Game—a control system that extracts life force through the Machine Protocol.
 Our collective exhaustion is the result of running on obsolete cultural software that privileges extraction over growth and leaves humanity disconnected from the Tree of Life [see: References and Sources].

 This interlude is a blueprint for installing a new cultural operating system (OS).
 It is a practical guide for building communities that can actively resist the Rulers' programming and begin the sacred work of reuniting the Tree of Knowledge with the Tree of Life.